smurfix/asyncserf/docs/source/usage.rst

 Requests
 ++++++++

-Trio-Serf contains methods for all remaining RPC methods that Serf offers.
+AsyncSerf contains methods for all remaining RPC methods that Serf offers.

 See Serf's `RPC documentation <https://www.serf.io/docs/agent/rpc.html>` for details, esp. regarding the values in replies.